WingDr/siyuan-plugin-citation/README.md

 - Commands (can be searched and executed directly in the `Plugin Button - Command Panel` or set shortcuts in `Settings - Shortcuts - Plugin - Citation for SiYuan`):
   - Reload the Database: Reload the [database](#glossary) and reindex the [library](#glossary) based on the source of the literature.
 This command also updates the library.
+  - Refresh all literature content document titles: Based on the current set [title template](#configure-the-plugin), refresh the titles of all literature content documents in the [literature library](#glossary).
   - Copy Citation: Open the literature search panel, select a literature, and copy its [citation link](#glossary) to the clipboard, updating the library.
 - Title block icon menu:
   - Refresh Citations: Refresh the anchor text of all [citation links](#glossary) in the current document using the current [citation link template](#configure-the-plugin).
 When the citation link template changes, you can use this feature to refresh the formatting of all citation links in the document.